 2012 Honda CBR250RA Oil and Filter Change - Page 1

-Disclaimer: While the author and website owner has attempted to provide correct information, sometimes errors occur.
+Disclosure: While the author has attempted to provide correct and complete information, sometimes errors or omissions may occur.
 By using this document and following the procedures and advice below, the user assumes all risk and responsibility for injury or damage to their motorcycle.
-Although the author has been servicing his and his family's motorcycles for many years, the author is not a certified motorcycle mechanic and has received no formal training in motorcycle servicing.
-You should consult the Honda owner’s manual and service manual for information specific to your bike.
+The author has been servicing motorcycles for many years (not as a profession) and is mostly self-taught (no formal training in motorcycle servicing).
+It is recommended that you consult the factory owner’s manual and/or service manual for your motorcycle.

 The service manuals skip over a few points that would be helpful to know in advance.
 This guide attempts to fill in some gaps, help clarify some points and offer some hints to make the oil and filter change procedure a little clearer.